 As nice as this is we all know things can shift and change at any time so everyone should have their career management plan in place – regardless of the type of job they hold or how secure they currently feel.
 Being prepared is no longer an option.

-The future of work and employment projections stress the importance of continuous learning, upskilling, and reskilling in order to keep up with workplace reshaping and rapid transformation.
+The future of work and employment projections stress the importance of continuous learning, upskilling, and reskilling to keep up with workplace reshaping and rapid transformation.

-Every 2-3 years out job seekers will need to demonstrate that they are able to meet the demands of changing workplaces.
+Every 2-3 years out job seekers will need to demonstrate that they can meet the demands of changing workplaces.

 Skills development, upgrading, and ongoing learning should be a regular part of career goals so that if you find yourself suddenly out of work, or wanting to make a change, you are armed to position yourself as the best candidate.